CDHDeveloper/Classful-JS/README.md

 * Class modifications during run-time.
 They can't modify the classes, with *Classful JS* you can with some limitations.
 * Partial inheritance.
 Most libraries can only call the super constructor, but what happens if you are overriding an inherited property?
 You probably want to call the super property.
 With *Classful JS* you can achieve this and more.
 * Complexity.
 Some libraries tend to be huge, heavy, with a lot of features that you probably will never use.
 For some reason they want to convert a dynamic language like JavaScript, into a static language like Java or C#. *Classful JS* has been designed to be simple and easy to use, with just the necessary features to wrap the `prototype` property.
 * Ugly and messy syntax.
 If you're writing JavaScript code why some libraries try to simulate the syntax of other languages?
-If you're creating a class why some libraries create them improperly from the design and usability points of view? *Classful JS* prioritizes a good design.
+If you're creating a class, why some libraries create them improperly from the design and usability points of view? *Classful JS* prioritizes a good design.

 The *Classful JS* library unifies all of these aspects and also performs some internal validations to ensure the correct usage.